daniel620/Trustworthy-GNN-for-Financial-Time-Series/README.md

 ├── README.md
 └── ...
 ```
-### Upload to Google Drive
+### Running on Google Colab

-Then upload these files to Google Drive in the `/content/drive/MyDrive/Colab Notebooks/winter24-project/TrustProAuto-team-main/` directory.
-If you prefer a different location, update the path accordingly in the first cell of `train.ipynb`.
+Upload these files to Google Drive in the `/content/drive/MyDrive/Colab Notebooks/winter24-project/TrustProAuto-team-main/` directory.
+If you prefer a different location, update the path accordingly in the first cell of the notebook.

 The experiments in this project are designed to be run on Google Colab.
 All the required dependencies should be satisfied or installed by running the notebook.